YassineMarroun/BuildingAndroid2.0/README.md

   - Viewing the declaration of FOR and WHILE loops.
   - Using NULL Safety.
   - Declaration of methods with input parameters and with a return value.
+  - Adding classes and functionality to the project.

 01.KidsOperationsApp
   -